 An overview of the extent and general condition of the current water infrastructure is required as input for the development of infrastructure options, for the distribution of additional water from a raised Clanwilliam Dam.
-This report provides the overview which includes the current conveyance infrastructure (the Clanwilliam Canal and the Lower Olifants Canal), the Clanwilliam Dam, the Bulshoek Weir and the Ebenhaezer Scheme.
+This report provides the overview, which includes the current conveyance infrastructure (the Clanwilliam Canal and the Lower Olifants Canal), the Clanwilliam Dam, the Bulshoek Weir and the Ebenhaeser Scheme.
 Information required was obtained by conducting a literature review of previous studies done in the study area, verification by a field trip and public meetings, and confirmation of additional information with stakeholders such as the water user associations.

-It was found that the condition of the canals ranged from fair to very poor.
-Those sections of the existing canals that need urgent rehabilitation will be identified and used to develop an Implementation Action Plan as part of the 'Existing Conveyance Infrastructure and Irrigated Land' Report.
+It was found that the general condition of the canals ranged from fair to very poor.
+Those sections of the existing canals that need urgent rehabilitation have been identified and included in the development of an Implementation Action Plan.

-This report also provides an overview of the existing agricultural development by reviewing GIS data obtained from various sources, such as the 'Feasibility Study for the Raising of Clanwilliam Dam' (DWAF, 2008), and the Western Cape Provincial Department of Agriculture's Cape Farm Mapper, etc.
+This report also provides an overview of the existing agricultural development, obtained by reviewing GIS data obtained from various sources, such as the 'Feasibility Study for the Raising of Clanwilliam Dam' (DWAF, 2008), and the Western Cape Provincial Department of Agriculture's Cape Farm Mapper, etc.

 The locality and extent of the existing agricultural areas is provided.
-The 'Existing Conveyance Infrastructure and Irrigated Land' Report will refine the current agricultural water requirements following an evaluation of the current crop types.
+The 'Existing Conveyance Infrastructure and Irrigated Land' Report provides a refinement of the current agricultural water requirements, following an evaluation of the current crop types.